Skip to article

 • Operators claimed extra cages were needed for EU traceability rules

-• The Board unanimously revoked the permission (11-0), along with 6 other fish farm permits
+• The Board unanimously revoked the permission (11-0), along with 9 other fish farm permits across four separate votes (10 permits revoked in total)

 • Dr Robert Abela (now Prime Minister) participated, stating "the fish farms as existing today are already illegal"